kammitama5/kammitama5.github.io/_posts/2017-11-28-Tuesday-November-28th.md

 - I have an exam next week Wednesday (C++).
 - I have an interview and a coding interview to do...yep..more professional stuff.

+## Oh
+- Someone on Quora linked to [HackerTyper](hackertyper.com).
+I laughed my butt off.
+However, I wonder if there's a Haskell version of this!
+Maybe I can make one!

 ## And, that's about it!